metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 If a MPL Core Asset and MPL Core Collection Asset both share the same plugin type then the plugin and its data on the Core Asset will take precedence over the Collection Asset plugin.

 This can be used in creative ways such as setting royalties at different levels for your collection of assets.
+E.g.:

 - Collection Asset has a Royalties Plugin assigned at 2%
 - Your Super Rare MPL Core Asset then has a Royalty Plugin assigned at 5%